mtiller/ModelicaBook/text/source/behavior/discrete.rst

 Normally, when we talk about discrete behavior we often refer to "events".
 An event is something that occurs in our system that triggers some kind of discontinuity.

-.. todo:: since, earlier, in the section on variables, continuous
-          variables could include discontinuities, either that section or this section or both need to be made more precise.
+Differential equations normally result in continuous solutions.
+But when events occur, they can introduce various kinds of discontinuities.

 .. index:: ! time events